 John is a first-year student pursuing his PhD with MA en route.
 He is a native of southwestern Pennsylvania, but received his first BS in the Recording Industry from Middle Tennessee State University in 2003 where he minored in French, Mathematics and Electro-Acoustics.
 During his studies at MTSU, he participated in an exchange program and interned as an engineer for France Bleu Cotentin.
 After graduating he was a language assistant at Lycée Boissy d’Anglas in Annonay, France.
 During his travels, John nourished a taste for the culinary world and a strong interest in colonial politics and post-colonial identity.
 After working in the culinary field for several years, he decided to resume his studies and graduated from Arizona State University with his BA in French and is currently examining the rural and urban spaces affect the figuration of Algerian national identity and nationalism in Algerian literature of French expression.

-Originally from the small town of Fairmont in West Virginia, he studied Foreign Languages (French and Spanish) at West Virginia University and received his BA in 2009.
+Originally from the small town of Fairmont in West Virginia, Paul studied Foreign Languages (French and Spanish) at West Virginia University and received his BA in 2009.
 He stayed on at WVU for another two years during which he finished his MA in French Literature.
 He is interested by almost everything to do with French literature and culture and is making a mighty effort to coalesce these varied curiosities into a more focused corpus.
 In his spare time, Paul enjoys reading (obviously), camping, and dabbling in creative fiction.